imbasynergy/ImbaChat-WordPress/README.txt

 == Installation ==

 1. Go to the admin panel of your site.
-Open the menu item Plugins → Download plugin.
+Open the menu item Plugins в†’ Download plugin.
 In the search line, enter the name of the plugin - ImbaChat.
 Install the plugin.
-2. Register on the site [imbachat.com](https://imbachat.com) and create a widget.
+2. Register on the site [imbachat.com](https://imbachat.com) and create a widget with your website host (URL without http:// (for example: your-site-domain-url.com)).
-3. On the next page in the "Host" area write your site URL without http:// (for example: your-site-domain-url.com)
-4. Finally, go to Word-Press admin panel -> "Settings" -> "ImbaChat Settings" and fill all fields with information from section "Data by security" at your widget′s settings panel at ImbaChat.com.
-Your "Widget ID" is here, after "Widget setting #".
-5. Also you can integrate our plugin with Buddypress and WCFM.
-For that you need to fill correct checkbox at your admin panel -> "Settings" -> "ImbaChat Settings" "BuddyPress integration" or "Market integration".

-Plugin hook:
-- ```<?php do_action('imbachat'); ?>``` - inserts JavaScript code at the end of html code with function wp_footer.
-You don't need to use hook if you
+3. Or if you already have a widget, just write your widget id in the ImbaChat settings on your website and click "Connect the widget".
+4. If you don't have a widget yet, click "Create a widget" at the same page.
+Connection between your website and ImbaChat server will be automatically configured.
+5. Also, if you have BuddyPress, WCFM Marketplace or SweetDate themes, integration with ImbaChat will be automatically configured as well.

 == Frequently Asked Questions ==